sohanlaxmicoin/go/services/dakibot/README.md

-# Dakibot Service for the Stellar Test Network
+# Dakibot Service for the Rover Test Network

 This calls out to orbit to submit the transaction